serenity-is/docs/framework/authorization.md

 * `BaseRolePermissionService<TRolePermissionRow>` — role permission storage
 * `BasePermissionKeyLister` — permission key listing from `[NestedPermissionKeys]` classes

+### Base Implementations in `Serenity.Extensions`

+These base classes live in the `Serenity.Extensions` package (namespace `Serenity.Extensions`) and are the recommended starting point for your app's implementations.
+They implement the common logic; you derive from them and override only what differs for your application.
+(Note: the `Serenity.Extensions` base classes don't currently have generated API reference pages — check the [Serenity.Net.Core](../api/dotnet/Serenity.Net.Core/README.md) and related references, or the source, for the full member list.)

+#### `BasePermissionService<TUserPermissionRow, TUserRoleRow>`

+Handles the core `IPermissionService.HasPermission` logic: valid-key and special-key checks (`*`, `?`, `DENY`), transient grants, user role lookup, and checking permissions directly on the user and then through their roles.
+You only need to implement the storage-dependent parts.
+Common members you might override:

+- `GetUserRoles(ClaimsPrincipal user)` — **abstract**; return the role keys for a user.
+Most implementations query a user-role table.
+- `UserHasPermission(ClaimsPrincipal user, string permission)` — **abstract**; return `true`/`false` for a directly-granted/denied permission, or `null` if not assigned directly.
+The generic base class already reads this from `TUserPermissionRow`.
+- `IsSuperAdmin(ClaimsPrincipal user)` — virtual, defaults to `false`.
+Override to treat certain users (e.g. the `admin`/`superadmin` user) as having all permissions.
+This is the most common override.
+- `SuperAdminHasPermission(ClaimsPrincipal user, string permission)` — virtual, defaults to `true`; controls whether a super admin has a *specific* permission (you can restrict super admins from certain keys).
+- `IsAsterisk` / `IsQuestionMark` / `IsDeny` / `IsValidKey` — virtual; customize how the special permission keys (`*`, `?`, `DENY`, empty) are treated.
+- `IsImpersonationPermission` / `HasImpersonationPermission` — virtual; control which permission keys are treated as impersonation permissions and who may impersonate.
+- `HasPermission(string permission)` — virtual; the whole entry point, in case you need custom logic before the default checks.

+Related caches you can tune on the generic base class: `GetUserPermissionsCacheKey`, `GetUserPermissionsCacheGroupKey`, `GetUserPermissionsCacheDuration`, and `LoadUserPermissions`.

+#### `BaseRolePermissionService<TRolePermissionRow>`

+Implements `IRolePermissionService.HasPermission(role, permission)` by loading a role's permission keys (cached) and checking membership.
+Common overrides:

+- `LoadRolePermissions(string role)` — virtual; load the permission keys for a role (the default reads from `TRolePermissionRow`).
+- `GetCacheKey` / `GetCacheGroupKey` / `GetCacheDuration` — virtual; control caching of role permissions.
+- `IsValidRoleKeyOrName(string role)` — virtual; what counts as a valid role key.

+#### `BasePermissionKeyLister`

+Implements `IPermissionKeyLister.ListPermissionKeys(includeRoles)`, enumerating permission keys from `[NestedPermissionKeys]` classes, assembly-level `PermissionAttributeBase`, and type/method/property permission attributes.
+Common overrides:

+- `GetCacheKey` / `GetCacheDuration` / `GetCacheGroupKey` — virtual; control caching.
+- `GetNestedPermissions` / `GetAssemblyPermissions` / `GetPermissionsFromType` — virtual; customize where permission keys are collected from.

+#### `BaseUserRetrieveService<TRow>`

+Implements `IUserRetrieveService.ById` / `ByUsername` (cached) and converts a user row into an `IUserDefinition`.
+The main override is `ToUserDefinition(TRow user)` — see [User Definition](#userdefinition) above.

 Serene / StartSharp applications put their (thin) implementations of these in the `Modules/Common/AppServices` folder, under the `{ProjectName}.AppServices` namespace, and register them in `Startup.cs`:

 ```cs